Clique Girlz: Destinee Monroe

 it was a star.
 Her signature color was blue.
 Destinee's hobbies include singing and playing guitar, violin and piano.
-She is now in Destinee & Paris, a duo with her sister, Paris.
+She was in Destinee & Paris, a duo with her sister, Paris.
 Destinee & Paris was founded in 2010.

 Ariel Moore

 Ariel Alexis Moore (2004–2009) (born July 27, 1994) Ariel's group symbol was hearts "because she always wants to help others and has a big heart", and she has also said that she chose that symbol because she always liked to draw hearts.
 Her signature color was purple.
 Ariel's other hobbies are dancing and reading.

 She went on to sing with a new girl group, No More Drama (NMD).
 She later released some solo songs, including "Living on the Edge", "Flip the Frequency", and "Don't Stop Believing".

 Sara Diamond

 Sara Maxine Diamond (2009) (born January 5, 1995) from Montreal, has been singing and performing since age five.
 She has also opened for singers Roberta Flack and Bonnie Tyler at Montreal's Bell Centre.
 She also acts, models and plays piano.
 Her symbol was a heart, because she loves to care for people, and her color was red.

 She was introduced as a member of the Clique Girlz in 2009, but has since left the group for unknown reasons.